 INSTRUMENT CATALOGS & EPHEMERA

 Can you find your instrument listed in these antique catalogs?

-Early 20th Century Sales Advertisement For The Automatic Musical Instrument Company, Circa About 1905
+Advertisement for the Automatic Musical Instrument Company, circa 1905